athomasoriginal/dotfiles/README.md

 # DOTFILES

-Welcome to my dotfiles.
-You are very welcome to use them.
+Welcome to my dotfiles;  You are very welcome to use them :smile:

-I try to keep my dotfiles in a very basic and generalized state, thus attempting to avoid making anything overly specific to my own idiosyncrasies.
+I try to focus my dotfiles to the basics, thus attempting to avoid making anything overly specific to my own idiosyncrasies.

-If you decide to follow my [Quickstart](#quickstart) it will guide you through the setup of a new mac.
-You can also use this on your current mac, but if you run the `setup.sh` script it will overwrite a lot of your current settings.
+You can take what you like from these dotfiles a la carte, or feel free to use my [Quickstart](#quickstart) which will walk you through how I setup a new mac for development.

 * [Quickstart](#quickstart)
 * [Post Setup](#post-setup)